 The National Museum of Scotland is open late tomorrow night.
-You may still be able to get a ticket to this event filled with music brought to you by DJ Lord Holyrude on his vintage gramophone.
-More details here.
+You may still be able to get a ticket to this event filled with music brought to you by DJ Lord Holyrude on his vintage

 Have a look at what happened at the last adult only event at the Museum!